dart-lang/language/working/macros/feature-specification.md

 ### Augmentation library structure and ordering

-It is important that expanding macros in a given library always results in a consistent augmentation library.
+It is important that applying macros in a given library always results in a consistent augmentation library.
 In particular, multiple tools should be able to run the same macros with the same inputs, and get the same augmentation library.
 This allows debugging and stack traces to work consistently, and be meaningful